trimstray/nginx-admins-handbook/README.md

 }
 ```

-For example: if clients D10, D11 and D12 attempts to connect after A4, C2 and C8 have already disconnected but A1, B3, B5, B6, C7 and A9 are still connected, the load balancer will assign client D10 to server 2 or 3 (because they have least active connections) instead of server 1.
-After that, client D11 and D12 will be assign to Server 1 because it has `weight` parameter.
+For example: if clients D10, D11 and D12 attempts to connect after A4, C2 and C8 have already disconnected but A1, B3, B5, B6, C7 and A9 are still connected, the load balancer will assign client D10 to server 2 or 3 (because they have a least active connections) instead of server 1.
+After that, client D11 and D12 will be assign to server 1 because it has the biggest `weight` parameter.

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/lb/nginx_lb_weighted-least-conn.png" alt="weighted-least-conn">